micro-manager/futureMMCore/README.md

 An introducotry bit about
-1) The original Micro-Manager core API/architecture has seen many huge successes 2)how micromanger has grown to a large community of users and its other successes
+1. **TODO** The original Micro-Manager core API/architecture has seen many huge successes
+2. **TODO** How micromanger has grown to a large community of users and its other successes

 However, as new types of microscopes increasingly use novel types of hardware, complex robotic automation, produce data at dramatically larger rates, the needs of modern microscopes have increasingly pushed up against the limits of what the current Micro-Manager architecture can enable.
 Furthermore, a decade and half of lessons have been learned about successes and failures of the current design.